marco-luzzara/marco-luzzara.github.io/docs/_posts/2025-10-23-my-toolkit.md

 ---
-title: "My Linux toolkit"
+title: "My Linux Toolkit"
 categories:
   - Toolkit
 layout: single
 tags:
-  - Toolkit
+  - Linux
 ---

 This post is intended as a catalog of Linux tools/softwares I have found useful and worth giving a try.